Teplitsa/TeploBot/readme.txt

 * `/start` Greeting on the dialogue start
 * `/help` Provide the help text for user
-* `/s` Provide links of posts as search results
+* `/s` Provide search results as list of posts' link

 Admins could add up to 5 custom commands that send list or posts or CPTs to chats.
-Developers could alter the commands logic through `gwptb_supported_commnds_list` filter (details published in wiki on  [GitHub](https://github.com/Teplitsa/GWPTB)).
+Developers could alter the commands logic through `gwptb_supported_commnds_list` filter (details published at [GitHub wiki](https://github.com/Teplitsa/GWPTB)).

 Commands should be defined in chat with [@BotFather](https://telegram.me/botfather) to be accepted by plugin: use `/setcommands` command and follow the instructions.

 **Help the project**

-We will be very grateful if you will help us to make TeploBot better.
+We will be very grateful if you help us to make TeploBot better.

-* You can add a bug report or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
+* Submit a bug report or feature request at [GitHub](https://github.com/Teplitsa/GWPTB/issues).
-* Send us your pull request to share a code improvement.
+* Send us pull-request to share a code improvement.
-* Translate the plugin in your language
+* Translate the plugin into your language

 **РУССКИЙ**